NeuroTechX/ntx_slack_archive/eegdata.md

  >You know in any type of biometrics, there is an enrollment phase (a new user who wants to get access to a system). for me these are the epochs for the training of the system.

+11/21/2017 4:51 PM

+ **r** :

+ >But if EEG is very similar, then the user would have access to the system the next day?